Ulysses Jones Jr.: Tenure

-In the state House of Representatives, Ulysses Jones was the chair of the House State and Local Government Committee and the cochair of the Joint Lottery Oversight Committee.
-He was a member of numerous House committees: the Calendar and Rules Committee, the Education Committee, the K-12 Subcommittee, the Elections Subcommittee, the State Government Subcommittee, the Local Government Subcommittee, the Joint Lottery Scholarship Committee, the Joint Tennessee Education Lottery Corporation Committee, the Joint Select Oversight Committee on Education, and the Tennessee Commemorative Women's Suffrage Commission.
+Jones served in several roles in the House of Representatives, most notably as Chair of the Ethics Committee and Vice Chair of the House State and Local Government Committee.

+He was also a member of numerous House committees and subcommittees: the Education Committee, the K-12 Subcommittee, the Local Government Subcommittee, the Joint Lottery Oversight Committee, the Joint Select Oversight Committee on Education, and the Tennessee Commemorative Women's Suffrage Commission.